 This course will focus on developing community-based leadership initiatives.
 Students will be encouraged to work with community-based organizations to help make a difference beyond our school.
+Students will be working through a mentorship program with younger students as well as support our local community through a variety of student-initiated activities.
 For acceptance into this course, students must complete an application, which is available in the Career Centre.
 Leadership 10 is not a pre-requisite for this course.